Organization & People

 Employee involvement begins with the initial information and continues with the development and implementation of change measures.
 At the end of the process, employees have internalized continuous change as a “future way of working” and actively shape the direction.

 The measures lead to success because people at all levels – managers and employees – are active drivers of change.

-Getting competitive products or services to new markets at shorter and shorter intervals and with increasingly scarce resources requires a highly motivated and productive workforce.
-Organizations with better people have better chances of success.
+Getting competitive products or services to new markets at shorter intervals and with scarce resources requires a highly motivated and productive workforce with the right abilities and skill sets.

 Have a read!

 Working environment 4.0 – New challenges for HR

 As Chief Human Resources Officer at automotive supplier Schaeffler, Corinna Schittenhelm is jointly responsible for some 86,600 employees around the world.
 When it comes to digitalization, her area of the company faces significant challenges.
 The 49-year-old explains how she tackles them in our interview.

 We explore this issue in our online magazine Transformation Beats.
 The magazine reports on digital business models in practice: entrepreneurs, CxOs and managers experience live how changes are initiated and taken into action.